kaleidos-ventures/taiga/python/docs/events.md

 #### `stories.comments.delete`

-It happens when a comment associated to an story is deleted.
+It happens when a comment associated to a story is deleted.

 Content for:
 - project channel:
   ```

   {
-      "ref": "story ref (int)"
+      "ref": "story ref (int)",
       "comment": {... "comment object" ...}
   }
   ```